 Assistant Professor; Director of Orchestras; Conductor, Huxford Symphony Orchestra

 Cincinnati College Conservatory of Music

 University of Texas

-Dr. Blake Richardson is Director of Orchestras at the University of Alabama and Music Director of the Alabama Symphony Youth Orchestra.
+Dr. Blake Richardson is Director of Orchestras at the University of Alabama.

-Dr. Richardson has held assistant conductor positions with the Barcelona Symphony and the Cincinnati Chamber Orchestra, and has conducted the Danish National Symphony, San Juan Symphony, Brandenburger Symphoniker, Tuscaloosa Symphony, and Cincinnati’s innovative chamber orchestra, concert:nova.
+Dr. Richardson has held assistant conductor positions with the Barcelona Symphony and the Cincinnati Chamber Orchestra, and has conducted the Danish National Symphony, Idaho Falls Symphony, San Juan Symphony, Brandenburger Symphoniker, Tuscaloosa Symphony, and Cincinnati’s innovative chamber orchestra, concert:nova.
 Recent opera credits include La Cenerentola at the Cincinnati College-Conservatory of Music and La Bohème at the Royal Opera House Muscat in Oman as assistant conductor.
 He has recently conducted all-state orchestras in Alabama and Arkansas, as well as the Kentucky Intercollegiate Orchestra

 A Fulbright Scholar, Dr. Richardson worked extensively with acclaimed conductor Lorin Maazel as associate conductor of Maazel’s Castleton Festival from 2010-2012.
 He has prepared productions of La bohème, Albert Herring, and The Rape of Lucretia, among others, for Maazel and shared the podium with Maazel in concert with the Castleton Festival Orchestra on numerous occasions.